robbert-vdh/yabridge/README.md

 ## Tested with

-Yabridge has been tested under the following VST hosts using Wine Staging 5.9:
+Yabridge has been tested under the following hosts using Wine Staging 6.0:

 - Bitwig Studio 3.3
 - Carla 2.2